Cale-Torino/FreeTAKServer_Manager/README.md

 ## App Behaviour

-The app is built on the `.NET Framework 4.7.2` & is a WinForms C# application.
+The app is built on the `.NET Framework 4.7.2` & is a `WinForms` C# application.

 The `app.manifest` allows the app to be dpiAware.

+The app must run with admin privileges for the cmd commands to work correctly.

 supported OS's